The Adventures of MicroMan Webshrine

 There are 38 rooms in Episode 2, and 3 bottomless pits.
-For the purposes of this shrine, the rooms are arranged in 9×9 grid and given a row-column designation, bottom-to-top and left-to-right.
+For the purposes of this shrine, the rooms are arranged in 9×9 grid and given a column-row designation based on x-y coordinate relative to the bottom-left corner.

 |The game begins in this room.
 There doesn't seem to be a way to reach the Super Jump.|

 |This is the first appearance of the Wall Flower.
 Below the room is a bottomless pit.|